snaily16/100DaysOfML/README.md

 Day 64 : Watched @sirajraval 's video of How to Generate Art and How to Do Style Transfer with Tensorflow.
 Now reading a research paper - Neural Algorithm of Artistic Style<br/>
 Day 65 : Wrote a program to generate art.<br/>
 Day 66 : Worked on YOLO object detection using darkflow. <br/>
+Day 67 : Built Sentiment Analyser using Tflearn - A step towards NLP.